Delta-Icons/aegis/CONTRIBUTING.md

 -->

 ## Issue guidelines
-*(Issue guidelines was last updated on: 2022-10-26)*
+*(Issue guidelines was last updated on: 2024-10-05)*

 1. App / site related requests has to **have Aegis-compatible 2FA support** one way or another, this project does not make icons outside of Aegis usage.
-   - Don't lie, we always double-check if requested service has 2FA support.
-You can add proof for the existence of Aegis-compatible 2FA to the issue form's "Proof of the Aegis-compatible 2FA" section.
      - For the similar icons for general purpose, check out [Simple Icons](https://simpleicons.org/) instead.
 2. **Check that icon you're about to request doesn't [already exist](https://delta-icons.github.io/)** or opened / closed in the [issues](https://github.com/Delta-Icons/aegis-icons/issues).
-   - Icon packs are updated monthly, not every time a new icon is created ([see the pack releases](https://github.com/Delta-Icons/aegis-icons/releases)).
+   - Icon packs are updated (mostly) monthly, not every time a new icon is created ([see the pack releases](https://github.com/Delta-Icons/aegis-icons/releases)).
 Icons created after the latest pack update are downloadable on [the website](https://delta-icons.github.io/).
 3. Read the issue form **carefully** and **follow the instructions.**
-4. Don't open **more then 5 icon request issues** at the same time.
-   - You can request more after **all** of your current requests are filled.
-5. Aegis-icons can reject any icon request for any reason, but most of the requests gets filled.
+4. Aegis-icons can reject any icon request for any reason, but most of the requests gets filled.
 Usually we do provide explanation and possibly alternative option if we reject the request.
    - *Possible reasons for rejections (among others):*
      - App / site not offering Aegis supported 2FA in the first place.
-     - Forum not popular enough (forum software related icon is the alternative).
      - No high quality logo resources available.
    - **[More info](#icon-acceptability-criteria)** about **approved & unapproved types of apps / sites.**
-6. If you have question or miscellaneous suggestion, check out [FAQ](FAQ.md) first.
+5. If you have question or miscellaneous suggestion, check out [FAQ](FAQ.md) first.
-7. Be respectful to the maintainers and contributers.
+6. Be respectful to the maintainers and contributers.

 ## Footnotes
 *Here's all the footnotes:*